 Please carry a mask with you so that you can wear it, if that is the trip leader’s preference.
 The trip leader may require pre-registration for their trip and/or may ask to see proof of vaccination, if that is their preference.
 Please note that some people may be immuno-compromised for many different reasons, and even though vaccinated, may feel they need the additional precautions.
 Due to privacy concerns, please respect the request and people’s choices.

 For safety reasons, our policy also includes the stipulation that all trips will take place only if there are at least three people participating, this includes the leader.
 So invite a friend to come birding with you!

 Share optics or carpool only if you are comfortable doing so.

 People who are not vaccinated are strongly recommended to continue wearing a mask whenever attending trips or delay their participation until they are vaccinated, if they are able to do so.
 Please do not carpool or share optics if you are not vaccinated, even wearing a mask.
-Also, please physically distance as much as possible if you are not vaccinated.
+Also, please physically distance yourself as much as possible, if you are not vaccinated.

 These guidelines are subject to change as the situation with Covid and variants may change.